Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise7.md

 For further information and questions please contact Dr Andrew Blyth, PhD. <ablyth@merimetso.net>

 # Tips and Hints
+For help on this exercise:
+* Look at the buffers used to copy data for Task 1
+* What data/characters are in those buffers?
+* What happens when to change the data in the buffers?

 Information and help on programming in C can be found on the following links:
 * [Programming in C](https://beginnersbook.com/2014/01/c-program-structure/)
 * [A C Tutorial](https://www.cprogramming.com/tutorial/c-tutorial.html?inl=nv)